stanford-stats207/fall2022/projects.md

 ---

 ## Important Dates
-* Tues., Apr 26 at 11:59pm: Project Proposals
+* Mon., Oct.
+24 at 11:59pm: Project Proposals
-* Thurs., May 12 at 11:59pm: Project Milestone
+* Mon., Nov.
+14 at 11:59pm: Project Milestone
-* Thurs., June 2 from 9:45am - 12pm: Poster Session
+* Weds., Dec.
+7 from 1:30-3:00pm: Poster Session (Sequoia Hall Courtyard)
-* Mon., June 6 at 11:59am (yes, am): Project Report
+* Weds., Dec.
+14 at 11:59am (yes, am): Project Report [GRADES DUE DEC 20]

 ## Your Course Project

-Your class project is an opportunity for you to explore an interesting machine learning problem in the context of a real-world data set. **We are providing some seed project ideas below.** You can pick one of these ideas, and explore the data and algorithms within and beyond what we suggest. **You can also use your own data/ideas**, but, in this case, you have to make sure you have the data available now and a nice roadmap, since a quarter is too short to explore a brand new concept.
+Your class project is an opportunity for you to explore an interesting time series problem in the context of a real-world data set.
+We are providing some seed project ideas below.
+You can pick one of these ideas and explore the data and algorithms within and beyond what we suggest.
+You can also use your own data/ideas, but, in this case, you have to make sure you have the data available now and a nice roadmap, since a quarter is too short to explore a brand new concept.

 Projects can be done by you as an individual, or in teams of two students.
 You can discuss your ideas and approach with the instructors, but of course the final responsibility to define and execute an interesting piece of work is yours.

 The final project is worth 40% of your grade, which will be split amongst four deliverables:
-- A project proposal (feedback, but no grade), due on April 26th by 11:59pm.
+* A project proposal (feedback, but no grade), due on October 24th by 11:59pm.
-- A project milestone (10% of the final grade), due on May 12th by 11:59pm.
+* A project milestone (10% of the final grade), due on November 14th by 11:59pm.
-- A project poster presentation (10% of the final grade), on date, time and place TBD.
+* A project poster presentation (10% of the final grade), on December 7th from 1:30-3:00pm (class time) in the Sequoia Hall Courtyard.
-- A final report (20% of the final grade), due on June 6th by 11:59am (yes, am).
+* A final report (20% of the final grade), due on December 14th by 11:59am (yes, am).

 Your project will be evaluated by three criteria:
-- Technical Depth: How technically challenging was what you did?
+* Technical Depth: How technically challenging was what you did?
-- Scope: How broad was your project?
+* Scope: How broad was your project?
 How many aspects, angles, variations did you explore?
-- Presentation: How well did you explain what you did, your results, and interpret the outcomes?
+* Presentation: How well did you explain what you did, your results, and interpret the outcomes?
 Did you use the good graphs and visualizations?
 How clear was the writing?

 The Technical Depth and Scope are complementary criteria, e.g., if you develop a single elaborate algorithm or model on a small dataset, you may score high on depth but low on scope, while if you try many very simple methods on different datasets, your scope would be higher but the depth lower.

+To give you a sense of what we're expecting:
+* A **great project** would involve constructing a model---one that synthesizes and goes beyond the various ideas from lecture and homework---tailored to your particular dataset and careful thought about how to perform your statistical analyses.
+It would involve a variety of analyses to check your model and justify your interpretation of the results.
+The presentation would clearly and concisely convey your results.
+* An **okay project** would tweak a model, algorithm, and analysis from class and apply it to a new dataset.
+It would involve a few different checks to show that the model is appropriate and a nice report of your findings.
+(A better project would consider a range of modeling or algorithmic approaches and thoroughly study which performed best, and explain why.)
+The presentation would get the message across.
+* A **subpar project** would simply apply existing techniques from scikit learn, RStudio, Stan tutorials, etc. to a dataset and do the bare minimum to get a result.
+The models and algorithms would have been covered in lectures or homeworks with the dataset considered not requiring any new insights.
+It might omit key steps of model checking and model criticism or have clear conceptual errors in the model and/or algorithm formulation.
+The presentation might be perfunctory.

 ## Project Proposal

-You must turn in a project proposal on **April 26th by 11:59pm via Gradescope**.
+You must turn in a project proposal on **October 24th by 11:59pm via Gradescope**.

-**Read the list of available data sets and potential project ideas below.** If you prefer to use a different data set, we will consider your proposal, but you must have access to this data already, and present a clear proposal for what you would do with it.
+Read the list of available data sets and potential project ideas below.
+If you prefer to use a different data set, we will consider your proposal, but you must have access to this data already, and present a clear proposal for what you would do with it.

 **Project proposal format**: Proposals should be **one page maximum**.
 Include the following information:
 * Project title